-Vedder & Gallaway (1998), borrowing from Armey (1995), have argued that nonexistence of government causes a state of anarchy and low levels of output per capita, because there is neither rule of law nor the protection of property rights.
+Vedder & Gallaway (1998), borrowing from Armey (1995), have argued that the non-existence of government causes a state of anarchy and low levels of output per capita, because there is neither the rule of law nor the protection of property rights.
 Consequently, there is little incentive to save and invest.
-Only a little wealth was accumulated by productive economic activity when governments did not exist and anarchy reigned.
+Only a minimal amount of wealth was accumulated by productive economic activity when governments did not exist and anarchy reigned.
 The rule of law and the establishment of private property rights contributed significantly to economic development when a government is in place.
 No economy has ever obtained high levels of economic development without a government.
-On the contrary, there is a general consensus that excessively large governments have reduced economic growth too.
-Output per capita is low when all input and output decisions are made by government.
-However, output should be large where there is a mix of private and government in the economy is a necessary but not a sufficient condition for growth.
+On the other hand, there is a general consensus that excessively large governments have also reduced economic growth.
+Output per capita is low when all input and output decisions are made by the government.
+However, output should be large where there is a mix of private and government decisions regarding the allocation of resources.
+In this context, government involvement in the economy is a necessary but not a sufficient condition for growth.